sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 time_freq: will be set to 14D as will be forecasting the next 14-days only

-other Hyperparameters will need to be explored farther in the Jupiter Notebook.
+other Hyperparameters will be set to default.

 ### Benchmark Model